tc39/proposal-object-pick-or-omit/README.md

 6. Why can't be defined on the `Object.prototype` directly?

     A: As `Object` is especially fundamental, both of them will result in conflicts of properties of any other objects.
-In shorthand, if defined, any objects inherited from `Object` with `pick` or `omit` defined in its prototype should break.
+In shorthand, if defined, any objects inherited from `Object` with `pick` or `omit` defined in its prototype would break.
+Also, objects that inherit from `null` would be left unable to use this functionality.

 7. Why not define filtered methods corresponding to two actions: [`pickBy`](https://lodash.com/docs/4.17.15#pickBy) and [`omitBy`](https://lodash.com/docs/4.17.15#omitBy) like Lodash?